 Peel off the top piece of parchment paper and carefully invert the rolled-out crust onto the pie pan.
 Peel away the remaining piece of parchment paper.
 Gently ease the crust into the contours of the pan and gently press into place.

 Trim away any hanging crust.
 (You do not need to poke the crust with a knife.)
-Place a piece of aluminum foil over the entire crust, loosely tucking under the corners.
+Place a piece of parchment over the entire crust, loosely tucking under the corners.
 Place on a baking sheet and bake for 10 minutes, or until the edges are very lightly browned.